-Analysis of relationships between knowledge and perceived impacts and benefits showed that perceived impacts tended to be lower with higher self-rated knowledge; however, there was no association between knowledge and perceived benefits.
-As shown in Figure 9, 'a lot of knowledge' was linked to the lowest perceptions of concerns while lower levels of knowledge were linked to higher levels of concern.
+Analysis of the correlation statistics showed that overall concerns tended to be lower with higher self-rated knowledge scores.
+As shown in Figure 9, 'a lot of knowledge' was linked to the lowest perceptions of concerns while low levels of knowledge associated with high levels of concern.